samhocevar/lolremez/README.md

  - C/C++ function output.
  - use threading to find zeros and extrema.
  - use successive parabolic interpolation to find extrema.
- - use regula falsi method to find zeros.

 ### News for LolRemez 0.2: